 The historic market town of Pickering still holds its traditional market every Monday.
 Around the corner from the NYMR is Beck Isle Museum where you can discover the heritage, history and culture of life in Pickering.
-Visit Pickering’s 13th century castle originally built by William the Conqueror and don’t forget to head up to the Market Place to browse the many great shops or visit Pickering Church, home of the famous medieval wall paintings.
+Visit Pickering’s 13th century castle to discover how it was used throughout the centuries.
+Don’t forget to head up to the Market Place to browse the many great shops or visit Pickering Church, home of the famous medieval wall paintings.

 Explore Levisham Station which is surrounded by the North York Moors.
 Take a trip back in history and experience a 1912 styled railway station which is also home to the NYMR’s artist in residence.
 During weekends, bank holidays and special events the Weighbridge Tea Hut is open serving tasty snacks and drinks to visitors, walkers and cyclists.

 A must-see is the celebrity station which became Hogsmeade Station in the first Harry Potter film and featured as Aidensfield in the ITV programme Heartbeat.
 The charming village of Goathland is just a few minutes’ walk up the bank from the station, with a great range of shops and pubs.
 You could explore the national park; embark on a country walk along the Rail Trail back to Grosmont or to the Mallyan Spout Waterfall.
 Goathland Station has its very own shop and has a tea room which is in a converted 1922 style goods shed.